aaronmams/jekyll-now/_posts/2016-11-17-Broken Windows, Carrots, Sticks, and Roe v Wade.md

 $CR_{it}$ is the $i^{th}$ crime in month $t$.
 Economic conditions are captured by the unemployment rate and the real minimum wage.
 Prison population and size of police force are included to capture ‘deterant’ type effects.
 Misdemenor arrests is included to capture the effect of broken windows policing.

+I give Corman and Mocan props for being careful with the time-series properties of the data.
+This is something that I think the softer social science literature on "broken windows" ignores...and that ignorance compromises the validity of results, IMO.
+Corman and Mocan run the appropriate battery of time-series tests (tests for unit roots, tests for stationarity, test for integration order among variables), which I very much appreciated.

 Here is something that really troubled me about this paper: If you look at the plots of monthly time series for individual crimes in the paper you’ll notice a few important details:

 * Murders in NYC appear to have peaks in Jan 1990 or possibly Jan 1991 and have trending down since then.